GitGuru4DevOps-Venkatesh/Job-Support-DevOps/README.md

 Documentation Support on DevOps

-Monitoring, Logging, and API Tracing on GKE Cluster using Third-Party Tools Here are some cost-effective third-party tool options for monitoring, logging, and API tracing on your GKE cluster, along with integration steps:
+Monitoring, Logging, and API Tracing on GKE Cluster using Third-Party Tools Monitoring

-1. Monitoring
+1. Prometheus
-Prometheus: A popular open-source monitoring system that provides metrics and alerting capabilities.
-You can use Prometheus in conjunction with Grafana for visualization.
+A popular open-source monitoring system that provides metrics and alerting capabilities.
-Integration:
+Can be used in conjunction with Grafana for visualization.
+Integration Steps:

 Install Prometheus on your GKE cluster using a Helm chart or a Deployment YAML file.
 Configure Prometheus to scrape metrics from your GKE cluster nodes and pods.
 Install Grafana on your GKE cluster and configure it to connect to Prometheus.
+2. New Relic
-New Relic: A comprehensive monitoring platform that provides detailed insights into application performance, infrastructure, and user experience.
+A comprehensive monitoring platform that provides detailed insights into application performance, infrastructure, and user experience.
 Offers a free tier with limited features.
-Integration:
+Integration Steps:

 Create a New Relic account and obtain an API key.
 Install the New Relic agent on your GKE cluster nodes using a DaemonSet.
 Configure the agent to report metrics to New Relic.
+3. Datadog
-Datadog: A monitoring and analytics platform that provides real-time visibility into application performance, infrastructure, and user experience.
+A monitoring and analytics platform that provides real-time visibility into application performance, infrastructure, and user experience.
 Offers a free tier with limited features.
-Integration:
+Integration Steps:

 Create a Datadog account and obtain an API key.
 Install the Datadog agent on your GKE cluster nodes using a DaemonSet.
 Configure the agent to report metrics to Datadog.
-2. Logging
+Logging
-ELK Stack (Elasticsearch, Logstash, Kibana): A popular open-source logging and analytics platform that provides centralized log management, search, and visualization capabilities.
+1. ELK Stack (Elasticsearch, Logstash, Kibana)
+A popular open-source logging and analytics platform that provides centralized log management, search, and visualization capabilities.
-Integration:
+Integration Steps:

 Install Elasticsearch on your GKE cluster using a StatefulSet.
 Install Logstash on your GKE cluster using a Deployment YAML file.
 Configure Logstash to collect logs from your GKE cluster nodes and pods.
 Install Kibana on your GKE cluster and configure it to connect to Elasticsearch.
+2. Papertrail
-Papertrail: A cloud-based logging platform that provides real-time log aggregation, search, and alerting capabilities.
+A cloud-based logging platform that provides real-time log aggregation, search, and alerting capabilities.
 Offers a free tier with limited features.
-Integration:
+Integration Steps:

 Create a Papertrail account and obtain an API key.
 Install the Papertrail agent on your GKE cluster nodes using a DaemonSet.
 Configure the agent to forward logs to Papertrail.
+3. Loggly
-Loggly: A cloud-based logging platform that provides real-time log aggregation, search, and alerting capabilities.
+A cloud-based logging platform that provides real-time log aggregation, search, and alerting capabilities.
 Offers a free tier with limited features.
-Integration:
+Integration Steps:

 Create a Loggly account and obtain an API key.
 Install the Loggly agent on your GKE cluster nodes using a DaemonSet.
 Configure the agent to forward logs to Loggly.
-3. API Tracing
+API Tracing
+1. Jaeger
-Jaeger: An open-source distributed tracing system that provides detailed insights into API requests and responses.
+An open-source distributed tracing system that provides detailed insights into API requests and responses.
 Integrates well with Kubernetes and GKE.
-Integration:
+Integration Steps:

 Install Jaeger on your GKE cluster using a Helm chart or a Deployment YAML file.
 Configure Jaeger to collect traces from your GKE cluster nodes and pods.
 Instrument your application code to send traces to Jaeger.
+2. Zipkin
-Zipkin: An open-source distributed tracing system that provides detailed insights into API requests and responses.
+An open-source distributed tracing system that provides detailed insights into API requests and responses.
 Integrates well with Kubernetes and GKE.
-Integration:
+Integration Steps:

 Install Zipkin on your GKE cluster using a Helm chart or a Deployment YAML file.
 Configure Zipkin to collect traces from your GKE cluster nodes and pods.
 Instrument your application code to send traces to Zipkin.
+3. New Relic
-New Relic: In addition to monitoring, New Relic also provides API tracing capabilities that provide detailed insights into API requests and responses.
+In addition to monitoring, New Relic also provides API tracing capabilities that provide detailed insights into API requests and responses.
-Integration:
+Integration Steps:

 Configure New Relic to collect traces from your GKE cluster nodes and pods.
 Instrument your application code to send traces to New Relic.